 South Carolina’s second-biggest lake is named after a controversial senator who served South Carolina for 46 years.
 The lake’s national name has ranked it as one of the ten most-visited Army Corps of Engineers Lakes in the country.
 Around 5.5 million outdoor enthusiasts head out to spend the day across the 71,000-acre lake.

-There are ten different campgrounds mixed between five state parks, ensuring there’s plenty of room for everyone.
+Ten different campgrounds are mixed between five state parks, ensuring plenty of room for everyone.
 Hiking and mountain biking trails stretch around the shores.

 Alongside Strom Thruman is Richard B. Russell Lake.
 The other lake named for a South Carolinian Senator is smaller than Strom Thurmond Lake but provides many of the same traits for a trip to the water.

 Lake Russell is split between 13 public recreation areas that serve as launching points for the day’s adventures.
 You can camp near this lake, fish its waters, and boat across its shores.

 You won’t find many lunch options in these lake’s surroundings.
-A large majority of the shoreline is untouched, and it’s all free to explore for the right captain.
+Most of the shoreline is untouched, and it’s all free to explore for the right captain.

 The grandmammy of them all drinks from Appalachian Mountain spring water to support a thriving ecosystem across its waters.
 Lake Jocassee highlights Devils Fork State Park and is home to record catches in five different fish species.

 The mountain source of the water keeps it clear year-round, perfect for swimmers, scuba divers, and anglers.
 The surrounding State Park protects large swaths of the shoreline, and most of this lake has little human development, with a few amazing South Carolina waterfalls nearby.

 Lake Jocassee’s beauty has attracted high-profile visitors.
 Hollywood film directors have occasionally portrayed the lake on the silver screen.
-This is not surprising at it’s widely considered the most beautiful of all the lakes in South Carolina.
+This is not surprising as it’s widely considered the most beautiful of all the lakes in South Carolina.

 Duke Energy established this hydroelectric power source in 1919 making it one of the oldest human-made lakes in the state.
 The resulting ecosystem has had more time to mature, and various animals have heeded the lake’s protection.